The Future of Metal Casting

 Metal Casting Technology, Inc.

 Metal Casting Technology, Inc., was founded in 1986 as an outgrowth of Hitchiner’s world-renowned Technical Center.
-It is a wholly-owned subsidiary of Hitchiner Manufacturing Co., Inc., is a research and development company that is an outgrowth of Hitchiner's world-renowned Technical Center, dedicated to finding new and better ways to deliver high-quality products to our customers.
+It is a wholly-owned subsidiary of Hitchiner Manufacturing Co., Inc., and is a research and development company dedicated to finding new and better ways to deliver high-quality products to our customers.

 Metal Casting Facilities

-MCT's facilities include the basic requirements of investment casting and sand molding, as well as fully equipped ceramics and metallurgy laboratories for sample preparation and analysis.
-MCT has the capability to cast numerous alloys such as steels, stainless steels, nickel and cobalt based superalloys in air, vacuum, and under an inert gas.
-MCT's capabilities include:
+MCT's facilities include pilot scale equipment for investment casting and sand molding, as well as fully equipped ceramics and metallurgy laboratories for sample preparation and analysis.
+MCT has the capability to cast numerous alloys such as steels, stainless steels, nickel and cobalt based superalloys, and aluminum in air, vacuum, and under an inert gas.
+MCT's analytical capabilities include: